zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     !["omlconnection"](./images/omlconnection.png )

-3. Now select the "*ATTRITION_MODEL_SVM*" from the list of available machine learning models and click Register at the bottom
+3. Now select the "*ATTRITION-MODEL-SVM*" from the list of available machine learning models and click Register at the bottom

     !["attritionmodelsvm"](./images/attritionmodelsvm.png )

-4. From the landing page click the hamburger button on the upper left hand side, select Machine Learning and for the ATTRITION_MODEL_SVM that we just registered select the Inspect option using the three vertical dots which appear along on the right hand side of the model.
+4. From the landing page click the hamburger button on the upper left hand side, select Machine Learning and for the ATTRITION-MODEL-SVM that we just registered select the Inspect option using the three vertical dots which appear along on the right hand side of the model.

     !["paneltoinspectattritionmodelsvm"](./images/paneltoinspectattritionmodelsvm.png )